picturamundi/36-qui/README.md

 This isn't the place to belabor points about ergonomic layouts, or sub-40% keyboards, or the advantages of using a custom firmware, all of which aren't unique to this layout and have been written about elsewhere.
 I'll summarize these general features in this brief list:

 - Hardware
   - **36-key layout**: Minimise wrist movement for touch-typists by placing all keys within immediate reach of fingers resting on the home row.
-Also makes it easier to type without ever looking at the keyboard, ever for numbers, function keys, etc.
+Also makes it easier to type without ever looking at the keyboard — even for numbers, function keys, etc.
-  - **Ortholinear or column-staggered arrangement**: Minimize the lateral finger movement that is provoked by traditional staggered key rows.
-Fingers primarily move straight up or down along columns, i.e. the directions they physically want to bend.
+  - **Column-staggered arrangement**: Minimize the lateral finger movement that is provoked by traditional staggered key rows.
+Fingers move straight up or down along columns, i.e. the directions they physically want to bend.
-  - **Thumb cluster**: make extended use of both thumbs, which are strong and useful digits, rather than having both of them operate only a single key (the spacebar).
+  - **Thumb cluster**: make full use of both thumbs, which are strong and useful digits, rather than having both of them operate only a single key (the spacebar).
 - Firmware
-  - **Layers**: compensate for reduced number of keys by using layers (think Shift key on steroids)
+  - **Layers**: Compensate for reduced number of keys by using layers (think Shift key on steroids).
-  - **Tap-hold**: Instead of having dedicated hold keys (mods) and dedicated tap keys (letters, numbers. etc.), get more functionality by programming every key to have a tap output as well as a hold output.
+  - **Tap-hold**: Get more functionality out of each key by programming a tap output as well as a hold output, as opposed to having dedicated hold keys (e.g. mods) and dedicated tap keys (e.g. letters, numbers. etc.)

-When it comes to this specific layout, there are two main ergonomic features that I've prioritized in order to make it comfortable and fun for me to type on.
+When it comes to this specific layout, there are two main ergonomic features that I've prioritized in order to make it comfortable and fun for me to type on, and which I'll explain below.
 I call them:

 1. Home accessible keys
 2. Hand-matching